thinknimble/tn-models-fp/README.md

   baseUri: "api/users/", // a base URI to be used as a default
   models: {
     /**
-     * since my create shape is different than the default AccountEntity
+     *
-     * I can override it here
+     * In order for my create shape to be enabled I must declare it here with its type
+     * The same would be true of the update and retrieve methods
+     *
+     * In order to customize the output shape of the default methods you must override the default methods function
      *
      * */